MicrosoftDocs/azure-ai-docs/articles/ai-services/openai/concepts/models.md

 ### GPT-3.5 models

-> [!IMPORTANT]
-> The NEW `gpt-35-turbo (0125)`  model has various improvements, including higher accuracy at responding in requested formats and a fix for a bug which caused a text encoding issue for non-English language function calls.

 See [model versions](../concepts/model-versions.md) to learn about how Azure OpenAI Service handles model version upgrades, and [working with models](../how-to/working-with-models.md) to learn how to view and configure the model version settings of your GPT-3.5 Turbo deployments.

 # [Embeddings](#tab/standard-embeddings)